eternagame/DegScore/README.md

 3.421000000000001
 ```

-To change from default Eterna settings for MFE calculation to other Arnie settings (say, ViennaRNA):
+To change from these default LinearFold-E settings for MFE calculation to other Arnie settings (say, ViennaRNA):
 ```
-sequence='GGGGAAACCCC'
 mdl = DegScore(sequence, package='vienna', linear=False)
 ```